-As a matter of fact, most rc drones for beginners now come with HD cameras – even those designed to be beginner drones for kids!
+As a matter of fact, most rc drones now come with HD cameras – even those designed to be beginner drones for kids!
 Every vehicle we’ve mentioned on this list has an HD camera of at least 720p resolution, and the high-end models now come with 4K video and 12 Megapixel still image capability as standard.

 Are there good beginner drones with GPS?

 Actually, yes!
 It didn’t quite make our final top 5, but the Outlaw is a great new drone that’s really easy for beginners to fly and which has advanced GPS features.
 It lacks the durability of some of the other drones on this list and has to be calibrated each time you fly, but if what you really want in your first drone is some innovative GPS-based functionality it’s an excellent choice.